Option Assignment: Defined and Explained

 A Peek Under the Hood

-The mechanics of this process can seem unclear since there are so many options contracts traded, and it’s hard to determine who is on the other side of your trade.
+The mechanics of option assignment can seem unclear since there are so many options contracts traded, and it’s hard to determine who is on the other side of your trade.

-Options trade through exchanges, and since they are standardized contracts, the exchange is essentially the counterparty.
+Options trade through exchanges, and since they are standardized contracts, the exchange is essentially the counterparty to an option trader until an option is exercised.
 The entity in charge of facilitating exercises and assignments in the U.S. is the Options Clearing Corporation (OCC).
 Option assignment rules are followed, and the OCC ensures a fair process.

-An options assignment happens when the holder exercises a contract.
-The OCC then randomly allocates this assignment to brokerage firms that have account holders who are short that contract.
-The brokerage firms then use their own rules and processes to allocate the assignment to a specific holder.
+An options assignment begins when an option holder notifies their broker, who then submits an exercise notice to the OCC.
+The OCC randomly allocates this assignment to brokerage firms that have clients who are short that contract using a lottery-style process.
+The brokerage firms then use their own rules and processes to allocate the assignment to a specific client, though many use a similar random allocation method.

-The two parties to the assignment are not required to be the same two parties that entered into the original options contract.
+The two parties to the assignment are not required to be the same two parties that entered into the original options contract because options are fungible and centrally cleared.

 Can You Know If a Position Will Be Assigned?

-According to the Options Industry Council (OIC), it’s hard to know when you will be assigned, as it can happen any time up to expiration for American-style options.
+According to the Options Industry Council (OIC), it’s hard to know when you, as the seller, will be assigned, as it can happen any time up to expiration for American-style options.
 Many index options, or index futures options, are European-style however.

 It may be helpful to know that just 7% of option holders exercise their right, and that percentage has not budged much over the years, according to the OIC.